Quattror18/Song_finder/README.md

 <genius_client_token> is from an api client from https://genius.com/api-clients

-The AutoHotKey script runs the python script where it is located with 'right control' + '.'
+The AutoHotKey script runs the python script where it is located with "right control" + "."

 Searchs genius in the format: '<song_name> <primary_artist>'